War And Violence On The Decline In Modern Times

 GOLDSTEIN: No, that's not a war between politically motivated armed factions.
 It is included in Steven Pinker's analysis of overall violence and the decline thereof.
 And it's terrible what's going on in Mexico, 30,000 people killed.
 But as Steven Pinker mentioned, the Korean War killed a million people directly and several million, you know, indirectly.
 Vietnam War, a million and a half, people (unintelligible) - and that's not to mention World War II, Pearl Harbor and all that followed it.

-We killed more people in a single night in the bombing raids over Japanese or German cities, in one night than are - have been killed in the Mexico drug or from the get-go until now.
+GOLDSTEIN: We killed more people in a single night in the bombing raids over Japanese or German cities, in one night than are - have been killed in the Mexico drug or from the get-go until now.
 And we did it repeatedly night after night.
 And it wasn't collateral damage.
 It was deliberate strategy.
 So we have to remember these historical landmarks to judge whether we're going forwards or backwards.
 And then we have to rededicate ourselves to keep moving forward.
 We shouldn't be complacent by any means.

 CONAN: And, Steven Pinker, I wanted to follow up with you on that.
 It is important, you said to look at these numbers because it makes the past seem less innocent, the present and maybe the future too less caring.

 PINKER: Yes.
-The way not to understand the rate and changes in violence is to tick off all the violence that still exists on the Earth today.
+The way not to understand the rate and changes in violence is to tick off all the violence that still exists on the earth today.
 What that shows is that rates of violence have not gone down to zero, and neither Joshua Goldstein or I would say that rates of violence have gone down to zero.
 What does that mean?
-That means if you find all the violence that does exist on the Earth, you can list them as you did at the beginning of the program.
+That means if you find all the violence that does exist on the earth, you can list them as you did at the beginning of the program.
 Your callers can phone in with drug violence in Jamaica or terrorism in India.
 There are lots of examples.
 That tells you nothing.
-What you have to do is imagine all the spots on Earth that now don't have violence but did have a few years ago and would have if rates of violence continued.
+What you have to do is imagine all the spots on earth that now don't have violence but did have a few years ago and would have if rates of violence continued.

 There isn't a war in Angola the way there was a couple of decades ago.
 If someone isn't shot by a sniper, there isn't a camera crew there announcing 40 people today were not killed by a deranged sniper.
 All of the violence that doesn't occur doesn't get reported on the news.
 Only when you add those up and put them into the denominator of the fraction can you say anything about the rate of violence and can you say anything about whether the rate has gone up, gone down or stayed the same.
 Listing examples of violence that still take place proves nothing.